nikitoshina/Wine-Arbitrage/README.md

 Only a few countries pass the 5% significance level.
 Nonetheless, the Wald Test statistic of 420.92 suggests that the variable country is significant to be included in the regression.
-The R<sup>2</sup> is 23.13%, meaning 23.13% of the variability in good/bad is explained by variance of explanatory variables.
+The R<sup>2</sup> is 23.6%, meaning 23.6% of the deviance in good/bad is explained by variance of explanatory variables.
 F statistic is 420.92, which is enough to confirm that the regression has substantial explanatory power at a 1% significance level.
 The area under the ROC curve is 78.1%,